huangli712/ACFlow/docs/src/man/run.md

 # Running Modes

 The ACFlow toolkit is designed to be flexible and easy-to-use.
-It provides three running modes to facilitate analytical continuation calculations, namely the interactive, script, and standard modes.
+It provides three running modes to facilitate analytic continuation calculations, namely the interactive, script, and standard modes.

 ## Interactive Mode

-With the ACFlow toolkit, the users can configure and carry out analytical continuation simulations interactively in Julia's REPL (Read-Eval-Print Loop) environment.
+With the ACFlow toolkit, the users can configure and carry out analytic continuation simulations interactively in Julia's REPL (Read-Eval-Print Loop) environment.
 For example,

 ```julia-repl
 julia> using ACFlow